Cooking Demonstrations in the Park 2019

 FRIDAY, SATURDAY & SUNDAY (NEAR KIDS PLAY PARK) FREE ADMISSION

-The Tasmanian Food Co presents eight one-hour cooking demonstrations with guest chef MATT PRESTON, MATT ADAMS Head Chef and Owner Timbre Restaurant, ELLIOT CHUGG, Executive Chef Hotel Grand Chancellor Launceston, CHRIS WILLIAMS Head Chef Cataract on Paterson, AMY LUTTRELL 2015 Masterchef Contestant, CRAIG WILL Head Chef Stillwater Restaurant and Black Cow Bistro and PETER TWITCHETT Head Chef Grain of the Silos.
+The Tasmanian Food Co presents eight one-hour cooking demonstrations with guest chef MATT PRESTON, MATT ADAMS Head Chef and Owner Timbre Restaurant, ELLIOT CHUGG, Executive Chef Hotel Grand Chancellor Launceston, CHRIS WILLIAMS Executive Chef Cataract on Paterson & Marjorie's Woolmers Estate, AMY LUTTRELL Masterchef 2015 Contestant, CRAIG WILL Executive Chef Stillwater Restaurant and Black Cow Bistro and PETER TWITCHETT Head Chef Grain of the Silos.
 They will all share their culinary secrets and experiences, inspiring you to try something new at home with TheTasmanian Food Co's local produce.
-The recipes will be available at each session.
+Recipe cards will be available at each session.

 MATT ADAMS, HEAD CHEF & OWNER, TIMBRE RESTAURANT

 Crispy Skin Chicken, Seasonal Accompaniments and a Goat’s Milk Dressing

 Timbre restaurant, nestled amongst the vines at Velo Winery in Legana, is where chef and owner Matt Adams calls home.
 Gathering produce from local backyards through their trading scheme initiative, his menu is constantly changing and evolving as it is driven by local and seasonal produce.

 Matt loves cooking with fire, pickling, fermenting and working on the fly, delivering un-fine dining - a stripped back approach that delights patrons with real food and authentic hospitality.